 Homicide Detective Destini Pendleton is assigned the Harriman case.
-During her preliminary investigation, she discovers the victim contacted tri-ethnic, ex-DEA agent turned Private Investigator C. J. Cavanaugh on the day he was abducted.
+During her preliminary investigation, she discovers the victim contacted ex-DEA agent turned Private Investigator C. J. Cavanaugh on the day he was abducted.
 C. J. admits to having received a peculiar text message around that time.
-The problem is, he doesn’t know Don Harriman and has no idea what the text message means.
+He doesn’t know Don Harriman and has no idea what the text message means.
 C. J.’s curiosity is piqued by this mystery and the opportunity to capture a murderer.
 He offers his services pro bono to Destini to help solve the crime.
 Due to an extra-heavy caseload, Detective Pendleton categorically accepts his offer provided C. J. keeps her fully informed and operates within the boundaries of the law.
 Aside from a few inconsequential discrepancies from the last portion of their agreement, C. J. manages to maintain his side of the bargain.

-For the Cavanaugh investigation team, what began as a couple of minor events sets off a shockwave of discoveries that lead to intrigue, narcotics trafficking, violence and murder.
+For the Cavanaugh investigation team, what began as a couple of minor events sets off a shockwave of discoveries that lead to intrigue, narcotics trafficking, violence, and murder.